rajveersinghcse/Reliance-Stock-Market-Prediction/README.md

 ```bash
 pip install -r requirements.txt
 ```
-# How to deploye the project.
+# How to deploy the project.
-- We used Streamlit Library to deployemnt part of this project.
-To deploye or run this project in your local system you have to run this command into your command prompt.
+- We used Streamlit library for the deployment part of this project.
+To deploy or run this project in your local system, you must run this command in your command prompt.
 ```bash
 streamlit run app.py
 ```